comfuzio/ps5-linux-loader/README.md

 # ps5-linux

-**ps5-linux** leverages a patched HV vulnerability to transform your PS5 Phat console running **3.xx or 4.xx firmwares** into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
+**ps5-linux** leverages a patched HV vulnerability to transform your PS5 Phat console running **3.xx or 4.xx firmwares** (and soon also on **firmware 6.02**) into a highly capable Linux PC, unlocking its full hardware potential for desktop use.
 Powered by 8 CPU cores (16 threads) at **3.5 GHz** and a GPU at **2.23 GHz**, it provides enough performance to run Steam games and various emulators with impressive fluidity.
 It supports HDMI 4K60 video and audio output.
 Furthermore, it allows you to utilize an **M.2 SSD** as a dedicated Linux partition, as well as all USB ports on the console.

 ![Alt Text](logo.webp)